 Women, when men come to kill yuh, stop being vulgar!
 And you might be saved!

-So Tim Kee not mad allyuh.
+So, Tim Kee eh gone carnival mad, allyuh.
 Is sexism.
-In this case of sexism, it is about using gender stereotypes, confining women to a social prison of ‘good behaviour’, and shrugging off the role of the state in defending and protecting all citizens.
+In this case of sexism, it is about using gender stereotypes, confining women to a social prison of “good behaviour” and shrugging off the role of the state in defending and protecting all citizens.

-Cro Cro’s “Ah Feel For Gayle” with the chorus “Ignore Woman” at the Dimanche Gras Finals was vulgar.
-The song delivered blame on white racism instead of critiquing sexism articulated by black Caribbean men in public; it scorned women for the assertions of independence outside of narrow patriarchal definitions; and provided the most toxic and prejudiced homophobic attack on gay men.
+Cro Cro’s “Ah Feel It For Gayle” with the chorus “Ignore Woman” at the Dimanche Gras Finals was vulgar.
+The song cast blame on white racism instead of critiquing sexism articulated by black Caribbean men in public.
+In the song, he scorned women for the assertions of their independence outside of narrow patriarchal definitions.
+And, “out of nowhere,” the lyrics provided the most toxic and prejudiced homophobic attack on gay men.
+Cro Cro can do better.

 “If a woman capsize and she ankle sprain